Why does inflight Wi-Fi cut out or slow down?

 What about Free Internet at 37,000 Feet?

 JetBlue has free onboard Wi-Fi on its fleet.
-Delta recently tested free Wi-Fi on 55 flights per day for two weeks to measure usage and adoption.
+Delta tested free Wi-Fi on 55 flights per day last year for two weeks to measure usage and adoption.
 “It generated rich data, including survey results and usage,” Delta’s Dimbiloglu said.

 “For Delta, this about passenger choice.
 Connecting to the internet via your device of choice and [receiving] world-class entertainment,” Delta’s Dimbiloglu said.
 “Our objective is for what you have at home, to have on the aircraft.”